unfor19/githubsecrets/README.md

 ## Contributing

-Report issues/questions/feature requests on in the [Issues](https://github.com/unfor19/githubsecrets/issues) section.
+Report issues/questions/feature requests on the [Issues](https://github.com/unfor19/githubsecrets/issues) section.

 Pull requests are welcome!
 Ideally, create a feature branch and issue for every single change you make.
 These are the steps: